siderolabs/extensions/storage/zfs/README.md

 kubectl -n kube-system debug -it --profile sysadmin --image=alpine node/<node name>
 ```

-You are now in the container, install the required tools
+You are now in the container and ready to create the zfs raid.

 ### Create zfs raid